-There are times when order rules will require a more than one argument to perform the actions you need.
+There are times when Order Rules will require more than one argument to perform the actions you need.

 Building a rule with multiple conditions is a simple process and can be a very powerful tool in fraud prevention.
-However, you will need to think through their logic carefully because with increased complexity comes greater chances to make mistakes.
+However, you need to think through your rules' logic carefully, because with increased complexity comes greater chances to make mistakes.

-Below we will outline the methods to create more complex order rules than covered in other articles.
+Below we will outline the methods for creating more complex Order Rules than covered in other articles.

 A positive list, for example, will always approve a listed customer's orders that may get quarantined because they get quarantined in error.